esoclabprinceton/ESOC-Predoc-Training/README.md

 Learning Objective:

 - Be prepared to work with clustered standard error.
-- Understand the basics of power analysis and identify what factors could affect statis- tical power.
+- Understand the basics of power analysis and identify what factors could affect statistical power.
 - Be able to interpret interaction terms in logit and probit models.
 - Practice panel data skills.